-NN Leven's operating result is analysed through a margin analysis, which includes the investment margin (investment performance), fees and premium-based revenues and the technical margin (underwriting performance).
-For information on underwriting and investment performance per material line of business, reference is made to the Financial developments section in the 2023 Annual Report.
+NN Leven's operating result is analysed through a margin analysis, which includes the investment margin (investment performance), the insurance result (underwriting performance) and the other result.
+For information on underwriting and investment performance per material line of business, reference is made to the section 'Report of the Management Board' in the 2024 Annual Report.

-Further reference is made to Note 20 'Investment result' in the 2023 Annual Report of NN Leven for information on income and expenses arising from investments by asset class and the components of such income and expenses.
+Further reference is made to Note 20 'Investment result' in the 2024 Annual Report of NN Leven for information on income and expenses arising from investments by asset class and the components of such income and expenses.

-Gains and losses on investments recognised directly in equity are disclosed in Note 10 'Equity'- revaluation reserve and in the Consolidated statement of comprehensive income in the 2023 Annual Report of NN Leven.
+Gains and losses on investments recognised directly in equity are disclosed in Note 10 'Equity' - revaluation reserve and in the Consolidated statement of comprehensive income in the 2024 Annual Report of NN Leven.